 - a) Manufacture, Trafficking, Possession and Use.
 Engaging in unlawful manufacture, distribution or dispensing of a controlled substance or alcohol on District premises, in a District vehicle or while conducting District business off the premises is absolutely prohibited.
 Violation may result in termination.
 Law enforcement shall be notified, as appropriate, where criminal activity is suspected.
-Engaging in unlawful possession or use of a controlled substance or alcohol on District premises, in a District vehicle or while conducting District business, in a District vehicle or use of a controlled substance or alcohol on District premises, in a District vehicle or while conducting District business off the premises is absolutely prohibited.
+Engaging in unlawful possession or use of a controlled substance or alcohol on District premises, in a District vehicle or while conducting District business off the premises is absolutely prohibited.
 Violation will result in removal from duty and referral to a Substance Abuse Professional (SAP) and may result in discipline up to and including termination of employment. - b) Impaired/Not Fit for Duty.
 Any employee who is reasonably suspected of being impaired, under the influence of a prohibited substance, or not fit for duty shall be removed from job duties and be required to undergo a reasonable suspicion-controlled substance or alcohol test.
 Safety sensitive employees failing to pass this reasonable suspicion-controlled substance or alcohol test shall remain off duty and be referred to an SAP.
 A controlled substance or alcohol test is considered positive (failed) if the individual is found to have a quantifiable presence of a prohibited substance in the body above the minimum thresholds defined in the DOT guidelines.